adobe-apiplatform/user-sync.py/docs/en/user-manual/advanced_configuration.md

 match a `source` regex will be included.  `target` is a regex substitution string that allows group names to be renamed.
 In this case, any group beginning with `AEM-ACL` will be renamed to `AEM-[role]`.
-Each rule is executed on the list of groups returned by `member_group_filter_format` for each user.
+Each rule is executed on the list of groups a user directly belongs to.
 In this example, authors and publishers are added to their respective Adobe user group (`AEM-AUTHORS` or `AEM-PUBLISHERS`).

 Note: The company in this example can also add mappings for authors and publishers to the group mapping in `user-sync-config.yml`.
 The